Skip to main content

 End-To-End Tests

-E2E test are where Lodestar is run in its full form, often from the CLI as a user would to check that the system as a whole works as expected.
+E2E tests are where Lodestar is run in its full form, often from the CLI as a user would to check that the system as a whole works as expected.
 These tests are meant to exercise the entire system in isolation and there is no network interaction, nor interaction with any other code outside of Lodestar.
 See the End-To-End Testing page for more information.

 Integration Tests

 Integration tests are meant to test how Lodestar interacts with other clients, but are not considered full simulations.
 This is where Lodestar may make API calls or otherwise work across the process boundary, but there is required mocking, stubbing, or class isolation.
-An example of this is using the ExecutionEngine
+An example of this is using the ExecutionEngine class to make API calls to a Geth instance to check that the http requests are properly formatted.

 Simulation Tests